asteele1493/reading-notes/Code-301/reading-1.md

   - One directional?
 As in the data flows in one way, from parent to child?

+## Things I want to know more about

+- Honestly, my mind is kind of blown with being introduced to componenents, and I'm just stoked to learn more.

 ### To Bookmark and Review

 - [Tutorial: 'Passing data through props'](https://reactjs.org/tutorial/tutorial.html)